Welkro/India-AQI-Analysis/README.md

 - **LightningChart Python**: For creating high-performance, interactive data visualizations. ([documentation](https://lightningchart.com/python-charts/docs/))
 - **Pycountry**: Used to convert country names to ISO codes for the global AQI map visualization. ([documentation](https://pypi.org/project/pycountry/))

-**Note on `pycountry`:** While `pycountry` is a relatively minor library in the context of this project, it played a crucial role in preparing the global AQI map chart.
-By converting country names to their ISO 3166-1 alpha-3 codes, we ensured accurate data mapping to the corresponding countries.
-This step, though minor, was essential for the accuracy of the global visualization.

 ### Working with Jupyter Notebooks in Visual Studio Code

 If you're using Visual Studio Code (VSCode) as your development environment, you can run Jupyter notebooks directly within it, which offers a seamless experience.